FredRooks/ose-bb/README.md

 [jQuery](http://www.jquery.com).

-Each browser page (tab) displaying the OSE frontend is an [OSE instance].
-As part of the base [OSE plugin] configuration, a [peer], representing the backend OSE instance, is created and connected to.
+Each browser page (tab) displaying the OSE frontend is an [OSE instance](http://opensmartenvironment.github.io/doc/modules/ose.peer.html).
+As part of the base [OSE plugin](http://opensmartenvironment.github.io/doc/modules/ose.plugin.html) configuration, a
+[peer](http://opensmartenvironment.github.io/doc/classes/ose.lib.peer.remote.html), representing the backend OSE instance, is created and connected to.

-The connection is realized via a WebSocket in a standard OSE [peer-to-peer] way.
+The connection is realized via a WebSocket in a standard OSE [peer-to-peer](http://opensmartenvironment.github.io/doc/modules/ose.peer.html) way.
 All information needed for displaying requested content is exchanged through this WebSocket channel.
 After a successful connection is established, content is displayed using dynamic injection into the `<body>`.